material-components/material-components-android-codelabs/kotlin/README.md

-# MDC-101 for Material Components for Android (Kotlin)
+# MDC-102 for Material Components for Android (Kotlin)

-Contains complete code structure for the MDC-101 Kotlin codelab.
+Contains starter code structure for the MDC-102 Kotlin codelab.